singh-aparna/ToDo-App-React-Node/README.md

 ✅ Users will be able to view and manage only their personal tasks—making the app even more tailored and secure for each individual user.

 ## **What I Learned**
-✅ JWT Authentication: Secure user login and token management.
+✅ **JWT Authentication**: Secure user login and token management.
-✅ Cookies: Storing and sending authentication tokens securely.
+✅ **Cookies**: Storing and sending authentication tokens securely.
-✅ CORS Errors: Resolved cross-origin issues to ensure smooth API calls between frontend and backend.
+✅ **CORS Errors**: Resolved cross-origin issues to ensure smooth API calls between frontend and backend.
-✅ Backend Security: Added robust error handling and improved session management.
+✅ **Backend Security**: Added robust error handling and improved session management.
-✅ Express & MongoDB: Leveraged Express for server management and MongoDB for efficient data storage.
+✅ **Express & MongoDB**: Leveraged Express for server management and MongoDB for efficient data storage.
-✅ bcrypt: Implemented password hashing using bcrypt for securely storing passwords.
+✅ **bcrypt**: Implemented password hashing using bcrypt for securely storing passwords.
 Learned how to generate salts and hash passwords to protect user credentials from being compromised.

 ## **Key Takeaways**